Hakupu

 Hakupu is one of the fourteen villages of the island of Niue.
-According to the 2017 census, it has a population of 220, making it the second-largest village in Niue.
+According to the 2022 census, it has a population of 180, making it the second-largest village in Niue, behind the capital Alofi.

 Geography

 It is located in the southeast of the island, close to Matatamane Point, and is connected by road with the capital Alofi (12 kilometres to the northwest), Avatele (7 kilometres to the west), and via the east coast road to Liku (12 kilometres), Lakepa (16 kilometres), and Mutalau (on the north coast, 20 kilometres away).

 Popular sites

+Huvalu Forest Conservation Area

+The Huvalu Forest Conservation Area is a protected nature reserve covering an area of 57.7km², approximately one fifth of the island, located just 4km north of Hakupu.

 Hakupu Heritage and Cultural Park Area

-There is also a Heritage Park Area which was established in 1998.
-It extends south from the Tuhiā Access Track.
+There is a Heritage Park Area close to the village which was established in 1998.
+It extends south from the Tuhiā Access Track, covering an area of 0.05km².
 Its primary objective is to protect areas of historical and ecological significance.

 Hakupu War Memorial

 Hakupu has a memorial for soldiers who fought during the First World War, World War two, and the Malayan Emergency.